 Reality: According to Rob Mies, the executive director of the Organization for Bat Conservation, some of the bigger bat species “can see three times better than humans.”
-And though bats prefer to make their way around dark caves with enhanced hearing and echoes, or echolocation, their eyes work perfectly well.
+Though bats prefer to make their way around dark caves with enhanced hearing and echoes, or echolocation, their eyes work perfectly well.

 Myth: The sun is yellow.

-Reality: According to the Stanford Solar Center, “It is a common misconception that the sun is yellow or orange or even red.
-However, the sun is essentially all colors mixed together, which appear to our eyes as white.”
+Reality: According to the Stanford Solar Center, “it is a common misconception that the sun is yellow or orange or even red… The sun is essentially all colors mixed together, which appear to our eyes as white.”

 The reason we see the sun as yellow or orange most of the time is because those colored wavelengths are the only ones that make it through the atmosphere to our eyes.
-The other colors—green, blue, and violet—become scattered by the atmosphere, and they are what makes the sky look blue during the day!
+The other colors—green, blue, and violet—become scattered by the atmosphere, and this is actually what makes the sky look blue during the day!

 Myth: You’ll get sick if you go swimming right after you eat.

-Reality: It is a commonly held belief that your muscles will cramp should you swim right after eating, but this just isn’t truth.
+Reality: Though it is a commonly held belief that your muscles will cramp should you swim right after eating, this just isn’t truth.
 Yes, the body requires extra blood in order to digest, but not nearly enough to prevent your arm and leg muscles from working as they should.
-Your bigger concern while swimming is the sun, as you need to watch out for the 20 Ways a Sunburn Harms Your Overall Health.

 Myth: Bananas grow on trees.

 Reality: The plant that a banana grows on is commonly referred to as a “tree.”
-But in reality, it’s actually considered an herbaceous plant, as its stem is not made of woody tissue.
+But in reality, this “tree” is actually considered an herbaceous plant, as its stem is not made of woody tissue.

 Myth: You must wait 24 hours before filing a missing persons report.